Guide to investment property loans

 Is it hard to find investment property loans?

 As a rule, it gets easier to find an investment property mortgage when the economy’s doing well and more difficult when it’s struggling.
-That’s because lenders see investment property loans as riskier than primary home loans.
+That’s because mortgage lenders see investment property loans as riskier than primary home loans.
 And they may restrict access to moderate their risk level in tough times.

 For example, when the Covid-19 pandemic choked the economy, many lenders made qualifying for one of these loans very tough.